hugolopez-online/freighble/README.md

 -   Results area that displays the vendors that best match the searched criteria.
 -   Vendor cards displaying key information about the company, matching variables, and suitability score.
 -   Autocomplete function for location fields in the search form
+-   Recognition and scoring of favorite and blocked lanes

 ### Planned

--   Ergonomic feedback for user's actions
--   Recognition and scoring of favorite and blocked lanes
 -   Button to prepare and send emails for vendor outreach